It was an unbelievable experience to partner with Princess Cruises for this post. All opinions expressed are my own.

-TEN: Pack ginger/Dramamine, hand-sanitizer, bug spray and Tylenol/IBprophen.
+TEN: Pack ginger/Dramamine, hand-sanitizer, bug spray, and Tylenol/Ibuprofen.

 I have never, ever had to deal with motion sickness, but my dad has his whole adult life.
 So I know the importance of being prepared for this.
 You see, even if you think that you have it under control and that you won’t be sick, it is better to be prepared than to not.
 Many of the girls in our group experienced some degree of discomfort, and we had to run each time to get something to help them.
 If you are unsure – take some ginger.
 Better to have it under control than to let it get out of control.

-Ruby Princess was amazing, providing hand sanitizer everywhere, especially at all of the resturants.
+Ruby Princess was amazing, providing hand sanitizer everywhere, especially at all of the restaurants.
 But with that said, at the ports and everywhere else you go, you’ll want to have a little bottle on hand.
-Like after holding the little crab above I lathered on the sanitizer.
+Like after holding the little crab above I slathered on the sanitizer.
 No sense in spreading or receiving extra germs.

 Bug spray, bug spray, bug spray.
 If you are spending any time on the beach, no matter where you go, put on bug spray.
 I didn’t listen to this advice, and it was my biggest regret.
 So pack a small bottle of a brand that works for you, and use it.